cockroachdb/docs/v2.1/admin-ui-statements-page.md

 Parameter | Description
 -----|------------
-First Attempts | The cumulative number of first attempts to execute the SQL statement (or multiple statements having the same fingerprint).
+First Attempts | The cumulative number of first attempts to execute the SQL statement (or multiple statements having the same fingerprint) within the last hour or the [specified time interval](#limitation).
-Retries | The cumulative number of retries to execute the SQL statement (or multiple statements having the same fingerprint).
+Retries | The cumulative number of retries to execute the SQL statement (or multiple statements having the same fingerprint) within the last hour or the [specified time interval](#limitation).
-Max Retries | The highest number of retries for a single SQL statement with this fingerprint. <br><br>For example, if three statements having the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.
+Max Retries | The highest number of retries for a single SQL statement with this fingerprint within the last hour or the [specified time interval](#limitation). <br><br>For example, if three statements having the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.
 Total | The total number of executions of statements with this fingerprint.
 It is calculated as the sum of first attempts and cumulative retries.

 ### Row Count

-The **Row Count** table provides the mean and standard deviation values of cumulative count of rows returned or affected by the SQL statement (or multiple statements having the same fingerprint).
+The **Row Count** table provides the mean value and one standard deviation of the mean value of cumulative count of rows returned by the SQL statement (or multiple statements having the same fingerprint).
 The table provides the service latency details in numerical values as well as a bar graph.

 ### Statistics